 LEAD 1705.
-Introduction to Servant Leadership (2-0-2) Will enable students to define leadership and to understand the concept of Servant Leadership.
+Introduction to Servant Leadership (2-0-2) Open to the general student population, incoming freshmen in the program, and incoming associates, this seminar enables students to define leadership and to understand the concept of Servant Leadership.
 Students will begin to examine their own beliefs about leaders, leadership, and themselves.
 They will be introduced to the current research literature on leadership and will become acquainted with various leadership theories.
-Necessary skills for effective leaders will be introduced and practiced.
-This course includes a community service component and is open to all students.
+Students will develop logical, informed, evidence based solutions to real-world problems.
 (Course fee required.)

 LIBR 1105.
 Library Research Methods (2-0-2) This hands-on course introduces students to contemporary research techniques and strategies to become efficient and effective consumers and creators of information in the 21st century.
 The study of the role of libraries in society and nature of information will coincide with access to key online and electronic resources.
 In addition, students will learn important aspects of the research process in order to appropriately acquire, evaluate, organize and ethically use collected information.
 The knowledge and practical competencies in this course creates a foundation for academic success and lifelong learning.
 (Course fee required.)